 7. John Herschel Glenn Jr.

 John Herschel Glenn was an engineer, U.S Marine Corps pilot, astronaut, and later Senator from the state of Ohio.
 In 1962, he became the first U.S national to orbit the Earth following his Mercury-Atlas 6 mission.
-Before being selected by NASA, Glenn was a prolific fighter pilot who served in various wars, including the World War II, China and Korean War.
+Before being selected by NASA, Glenn was a prolific fighter pilot who served in various wars, including World War II, China, and the Korean War.